 First - the basics of your bill.
-Your electric bill is made up of two main categories: the generation, or electricity supply portion and the delivery, or TDU, portion.
+Your electric bill is made up of two main categories: the generation, or electricity supply, portion and the delivery, or TDU, portion.
 Read more about other charges here

-Because electric markets in Texas are deregulated, you can choose who to buy your electricity from.
-The charges from this company – supply charges – are based on the electric plan you sign up for and are determined each month by how much electricity you use, what your electricity rate is and whether you have a variable-rate or fixed-rate plan.
+Because electric markets in 17 states are deregulated, you can choose who to buy your electricity from.
+The charges from this company – electric supply charges – are based on the electric plan you sign up for and are determined each month by how much electricity you use, what your electricity rate is and whether you have a variable-rate or fixed-rate plan.

-On the other hand, TDU fees are determined by the state’s Public Utility Commission (PUC) and the TDU delivery charge is one of those fees.
-Your electric utility is allowed to charge delivery fees to everyone who gets electricity distributed to their home.
-The fees contain profit for the utility so that it can maintain the electric grid and the entire delivery infrastructure, including poles, wires and transformers.
+TDU fees are determined by the state’s Public Utility Commission (PUC),which tells your electric utility to require delivery fees of everyone who gets electricity distributed to their home.
+The fees generate revenue for the utility which are allocated for maintaining the electric grid as well as the entire delivery infrastructure, including poles, wires and transformers.

 Every electric customer must pay the TDU delivery charge, regardless of whether they choose an alternative electric supplier or not.
 You’ll probably be able to get cheaper electricity if you switch to an alternative electric supplier, but the TDU delivery charge will stay the same.